 If accounts of memory reveal what has mattered and might continue to be salient, then this incarnation of the “Museum of Random Memory” is far from an arbitrary collection of the public’s spare data, but instead a focused study on the issues of representation and ethics that collecting such material raises.
 We bring it to this conference to highlight this interplay of affective and material concerns.

-The team of uncurators: Annette Markham with Dalida Maria Benfield, Christopher Bratton, Robert Brooks, Ramona Dremljuga, JV Fuqua, Anu Harju, Elyzabeth Holford, Kseniia Kalugina, Justin Lacko, Ann Light, Robert Ochshorn, Mórna O’Connor, Kasper Ostrowski, Gabriel Pereira, Mads Rehder, Sarah Schorr, Andrew Sempere.
-Katrin Tiidenberg and Elizabeth Whitney.
+This exhibition was developed by Ann Light, Annette Markham, and Mórna O’Connor, Gabriel O. Pereira, and Robert Ochshorn.
+The larger research group includes: Dalida Maria Benfield, Christopher Bratton, Robert Brooks, Ramona Dremljuga, Anu Harju, Elyzabeth Holford, Kseniia Kalugina, Justin Lacko, Ann Light, Annette Markham, Robert Ochshorn, Mórna O’Connor, Gabriel Pereira, Mads Rehder, Sarah Schorr, Andrew Sempere, Katrin Tiidenberg, and Elizabeth Whitney.

-This set of experiments is part of the larger Creating Future Memories research project, centered at the department of Information Studies at Aarhus University Faculty of Arts.
+This set of experiments is directed by Professor Annette Markham as part of the research project Creating Future Memories, centered at the department of Information Studies at Aarhus University Faculty of Arts.
 It has been funded in part by the Aarhus University Research Foundation.
 Since 2017, MoRM is a collaborative project with the Center for Arts, Science, and Social Research in Boston.

 Creating Future Memories